begriffs/angular-paginate-anything/README.md

 [![Build Status](https://travis-ci.org/begriffs/angular-paginate-anything.png?branch=master)](https://travis-ci.org/begriffs/angular-paginate-anything)

 Add server-side pagination to any list or table on the page.
-This directive simply wires a variable in the local scope with a URL and adds a pagination user interface.
+This directive connects a variable of your choice on the local scope with data provied on a given URL.
+It provides a pagination user interface that triggers updates to the variable through paginated AJAX requests.

+Pagination is a distinct concern and should be handled separately from other app logic.
+Do it right, do it in one place.
+Paginate anything!

 ### [DEMO](http://begriffs.github.io/angular-paginate-anything/)